 Public Information / Open Records

-Connie Coppock, Administrative Assistant, is the public information coordinator for Johnson County Special Utility District and is responsible for coordinating with all departments and ensuring that all Open Records Requests are processed in a timely manner in accordance with the Texas Public Information Act.
+Joshua Howard, Deputy General Manager, is the public information officer for Johnson County Special Utility District and is responsible for ensuring that all Open Records Requests are processed in a timely manner in accordance with the Texas Public Information Act.

 About the Act